-Onboard transit vehicle storage for bicycles is an important consideration for customers with longer first/last miles and for bike tourism.
-Given transit vehicle capacity constraints. it is important that agencies manage demand to minimize conflicts among customers and to promote safety without precluding last-mile trips.
-Making bicycle parking and bike share more convenient with easily accessible information will help manage demand and minimize the risk of running over capacity.
+Onboard transit vehicle storage for bicycles is an important consideration for customers with longer first/last mile connections and for bike tourism.
+Given transit vehicle capacity constraints, it is important that agencies manage demand to minimize conflicts among customers and to promote safety without precluding last-mile trips.
+Making bicycle parking and bike share more convenient with easily accessible information will help manage demand and minimize the risk of running over capacity transit vehicles.